Credit: Brace Hemmelgarn-USA TODAY Sports. Pictured: Kerryon Johnson

-- Kerryon Johnson looked a top running back in 2018.
+- Kerryon Johnson looked a top running back last season.
 Could he break out if the Detroit Lions go with a committee backfield?

 - Ian Hartitz assesses the second-year back's fantasy football value heading into 2019.

 Editor’s note: The Lions released Theo Riddick after this piece was first published.
 See Kerryon Johnson’s and the rest of the Lions’ updated fantasy rankings — which you can use to build custom cheat sheets for your draft — in our Draft Kit.

 The Lions didn’t exactly live up to expectations in their first season under new head coach Matt Patricia, finishing last in the NFC North thanks to a mediocre 6-10 record.